chenbishop/Kasm-Pulumi/gcp/README.md

 - **Python**: Make sure [Python](https://www.python.org/downloads/) 3.6 or higher is installed on your machine, along with [pip](https://packaging.python.org/en/latest/guides/installing-using-linux-tools/) and [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html).
 If you're having trouble setting up Python on your machine, see [Python 3 Installation & Setup Guide](https://realpython.com/installing-python/) for detailed installation instructions on various operating systems and distributions.
 - **GCP Account**: Ensure you have a Google Cloud Platform account with appropriate permissions to create resources, list of required permissions can be found [here](docs/GCP_PERMISSIONS.md).
 - **Google Cloud SDK**: Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) to authenticate and configure your GCP environment.
-- **Google Cloud CLI GKE component**: Make sure the [Google Cloud CLI GKE component](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#install_plugin) is installed, so Pulumi can interact with the created GKE cluster.
+- **Google Cloud SDK GKE component**: Make sure the [Google Cloud SDK GKE component](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#install_plugin) is installed, so Pulumi can interact with the created GKE cluster.

 Additionally, you will need the following information ready before proceeding further:
 - **Kasm Hosting Domain**: The domain where Kasm will be hosted, e.g., `kasm.kasm-test.com`.